YangDai2003/OpenNote-Compose/README.md

   versatile formatting options.
 - **LaTeX Math Support**: Supports LaTeX math syntax for mathematical equations.
 - **Mermaid Diagram Support**: Supports Mermaid syntax for creating diagrams and flowcharts.
+- **Light Mode**: Provides basic Markdown syntax and real-time preview.
-- **Rich Text Mode**: Offers a simplified writing experience with basic rich text editing capabilities.
+- **Standard Mode**: Offers comprehensive Markdown syntax and precise rendering, with separate editing and reading areas.
-- **Export Options**: Notes can be exported in various formats including TXT, MD (Markdown), and HTML for versatile sharing and usage.
+- **Export Options**: Notes can be exported in various formats, including TXT, MD (Markdown), and HTML for versatile sharing and usage.
-- **Material 3 Design**: Adheres to Material Design guidelines for a modern and cohesive user interface.
+- **Material 3 Design**: Adheres to Material Design guidelines, creating a modern and cohesive user interface.
-- **Responsive Design**: Optimized for devices with different screen sizes and orientations.
+- **Responsive Design**: Optimized for devices with different screen sizes and orientations, providing a great experience on phones, tablets, and even foldable devices.

 ## Screenshots